 A320, vicinity Pointe-à-Pitre Guadeloupe French Antilles, 2022

-On 11 February 2022 an Airbus A320 making a visual approach to Guadeloupe at night was advised by ATC of a descent below the minimum safe altitude after continuing the approach after visual reference was temporarily lost.
-A repeat of this warning by ATC prompted crew recognition that the aircraft was not on the required approach track or profile and a go around was initiated from 460 feet agl.
-The decision to attempt a visual approach in unsuitable circumstances and a delay in recognising the need for a go-around were found to have been symptomatic of poor tactical decision making.
+On 11 February 2022 an Airbus A320 making a visual approach to Guadeloupe at night was advised by ATC of a descent below the minimum safe altitude.
+This advisory came as the crew continued the approach after visual reference was temporarily lost.
+A repeat of this warning by ATC prompted crew recognition that the aircraft was low and off the required approach track.
+A go-around was initiated from 460 feet agl.
+The decision to attempt a visual approach in unsuitable circumstances and a delay in recognising the need for a go-around were found to have been symptomatic of poor tactical decision-making.

 Description